 Contact Us Biographies Market Intelligence home

-Ten Good Reasons for Using the Community Trade Mark
+Ten Good Reasons for Using the Community Trade Mark (Now the European Trademark or "EUTM")

 1. Unitary and exclusive protection